South West Coast Path

-The South West Coast Path is England's longest waymarked long-distance footpath and a National Trail.
+The South West Coast Path is England's second-longest waymarked long-distance footpath, after the King Charles III England Coast Path, and is designated as a National Trail.
 It stretches for 630 mi, running from Minehead in Somerset, along the coasts of Devon and Cornwall, to Poole Harbour in Dorset.
-Because it rises and falls with every river mouth, it is also one of the more challenging trails.
-The total height climbed has been calculated to be 114,931 ft (35,031 m), almost four times the height of Mount Everest.
-It has been voted 'Britain's Best Walking route' twice in a row by readers of The Ramblers' Walk magazine, and regularly features in lists of the world's best walks.
+Because it rises and falls at every river mouth, it is also one of the more challenging trails.
+The total height climbed has been calculated as 114,931 ft (35,031 m), almost four times the height of Mount Everest.
+It has been voted "Britain's Best Walking Route" twice in a row by readers of Walk, the Ramblers' magazine, and regularly features in lists of the world's best walks.

 The final section of the path was designated as a National Trail in 1978.
 Many of the landscapes which the South West Coast Path crosses have special status, either as a national park or one of the heritage coasts.
 The path passes through two World Heritage Sites: the Dorset and East Devon Coast, known as the Jurassic Coast, was designated in 2001, and the Cornwall and West Devon Mining Landscape in 2007.

 In the 1990s it was thought that the path brought £150 million into the area each year, but new research in 2003 indicated that it generated around £300 million a year in total, which could support more than 7,500 jobs.
-This research also recorded that 27.6% of visitors to the region came because of the Path, and they spent £136 million in a year.
-Local people took 23 million walks on the Path and spent a further £116 million, and other visitors contributed the remainder.
+This research also recorded that 27.6% of visitors to the region came because of the path, and they spent £136 million in a year.
+Local people took 23 million walks on the path and spent a further £116 million, and other visitors contributed the remainder.
 A further study in 2005 estimated this figure to have risen to around £300 million.
 Following investment through the Rural Development Programme for England, more detailed research was undertaken in 2012, and this found the annual spend by walkers to have risen to £439 million which sustains 9771 full-time equivalent jobs.